a2lin/18.03/rec/rec7/rec7.md

 $$

 ######3)
 The uniqueness theorem only applies to first order equations.
+The given equation is second order, and thus uniqueness doesn't apply.

 ######4)